network-for-good/nfg_ui/README.md

 14. Design tokens

-15. Traits: I need to figure out a way to resolve the wrappable component module.. or just get rid of it ... or make it less obnoxious.
-It's killing me when it comes to stuff like building out a submit button with a trait... it's capturing / defaulting an :a tag before anything else can run its logic... so buttons end up with an href, etc. Noticeable in NfgUi::Components::Traits::Buton
+15. need a better way to define and create / map traits.
+I am not enjoying the bloat in attr_readers...